cakebake/markdown-themeable-pdf/README.md

 Special thanks to ...

 -	[Atom](https://atom.io/) for this wonderful editor!
--	[bootstrap](https://ghub.io/bootstrap): The most popular front-end framework for developing responsive, mobile first projects on the web.
 -	[charset-detector](https://ghub.io/charset-detector): ICU based port of charset detection
 -	[cheerio](https://ghub.io/cheerio): Tiny, fast, and elegant implementation of core jQuery designed specifically for the server
 -	[encoding](https://ghub.io/encoding): Convert encodings, uses iconv by default and fallbacks to iconv-lite if needed